 Academy of Arts –

 Right in the Pariser square, where Brandenburg gate is located, on the left-hand side, is the Academy of Arts.
 This is also a historical building founded in 1696.
 Today this building is reconstructed due to destruction during WWII.

 We walked further left from Academy of Arts and there is this memorial located.
 The Memorial to the Murdered Jews of Europe or Holocaust Memorial commemorates about six million Jewish victims of the Nazi Holocaust.
 The idea of its architecture is to realize the state of life of Jews during Nazi periods.
 One can attend free guided tours or simply download audio tour on smartphones.

 With about 10 min walk from Holocaust memorial, we reached to Berlin wall memorial.
 This is open air exhibition of remnants of Berlin wall.
 The history is well known.
 The exhibit is must see.

 In the next square on the east side of the wall memorial is Checkpoint Charlie.
 We had started to walk early in the morning and so we reached here before it got crowded by tourists.
 Took some photos and went ahead.

-This is important square in the city center.
+This is an important square in the city center.
 It hosts various glamorous hotels and restaurants.
 Schinkel’s concert hall, French and German cathedrals are located in this square.
 This is the best square to wander around feel the atmosphere.

 St. Hedwig’s Cathedral –

 This is about 240 years old church based on Pantheon in Rome.
-We did not go inside but from outside building looks nicely proportionate and style like roman architecture.
+We did not go inside but from outside building looks nicely proportionate and style like Roman architecture.